Orange-OpenSource/metamorphosed/README.md

 ...
 ```

 After a sentence an empty line must follow.
-If you start annotating new sentence, the initial PENMAN format must be at least en empty pair of parentheses: `()`
+If you start annotating new sentence, the initial PENMAN format must be at least an empty pair of parentheses: `()`

 Once the server is up and running click on one of the navigation buttons to load a sentence (`first`, `preceding`, `next`, `last`)
 or enter a sentence number and lick `read sentence`.
 The sentence is shown in PENMAN format and in a graphical visualisation.